Carnarvon and Apollo 11 TV

 In addition, in a back room, a small audience of trackers and their wives watched on a small monitor constructed by Tracker Doug Beaney with spare parts from CRO’s electronic components store.

-This effort was quite separate to the Carnarvon OTC relay which was seen in the town and via Perth to West Australian TV stations.
+This effort was quite separate from the Carnarvon OTC relay which was seen in the town and via Perth to West Australian TV stations.